red-hat-storage/ocs-operator/README.md

 ## Install

-The OCS operator can be installed into an Openshift cluster using the OLM.
+The OCS operator can be installed into an OpenShift cluster using the OLM.

-For quick install using pre-built container images, deploy the [deploy-olm.yaml] manifest.
+For quick install using pre-built container images, deploy the [deploy-olm.yaml](deploy/deploy-with-olm.yaml) manifest.

 ```console
 $ oc create -f ./deploy/deploy-with-olm.yaml
 ```

+This creates:

+* a custom CatalogSource
+* a new `openshift-storage` Namespace
+* an OperatorGroup
-This will create a custom CatalogSource, a new openshift-storage Namespace, an OperatorGroup, and a Subcription to the OCS catalog in the openshift-storage namespace.
+* a Subcription to the OCS catalog in the `openshift-storage` namespace

 Once this is done, a StorageCluster can be created.